neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/challenges-css-basics.md

 (difficulty: 🔥🔥🔥)

-Solve the puzzles until **level 19** from the [CSS Diner game](https://flukeout.github.io/).
+Solve the puzzles up to **level 19** in the [CSS Diner game](https://flukeout.github.io/).

 **Important:** It is currently not possible to select the **table** in the game.

-> 💡 Hint: Don't worry, some puzzles are based on really special selectors, you don't have to learn
-> all of them.
+> 💡 Hint: Don’t worry, some puzzles involve very specialized selectors.
+You don’t need to memorize all of them.

 ## Homework: Personal Website Styling

 Start styling your personal website to make it absolutely fabulous. ✨

-- [ ] Add a `styles.css` file to your project and [link it correctly](./css-basics.md#linking-stylesheets) in your
+- [ ] Add a `styles.css` file to your project and [link it correctly](./css-basics.md#linking-stylesheets) in your `index.html` file.
-      index.html file.
 - [ ] Get creative and find your very own style for your personal website.